Work (thermodynamics): Non-mechanical forms of work

 Non-mechanical work contrasts with pressure–volume work.
 Pressure–volume work is one of the two mainly considered kinds of mechanical contact work.
 A force acts on the interfacing wall between system and surroundings.
-The force is that due to the pressure exerted on the interfacing wall by the material inside the system; that pressure is an internal state variable of the system, but is properly measured by external devices at the wall.
+The force is due to the pressure exerted on the interfacing wall by the material inside the system; that pressure is an internal state variable of the system, but is properly measured by external devices at the wall.
 The work is due to change of system volume by expansion or contraction of the system.
 If the system expands, in the present article it is said to do positive work on the surroundings.
 If the system contracts, in the present article it is said to do negative work on the surroundings.
 Pressure–volume work is a kind of contact work, because it occurs through direct material contact with the surrounding wall or matter at the boundary of the system.
 It is accurately described by changes in state variables of the system, such as the time courses of changes in the pressure and volume of the system.
 The volume of the system is classified as a "deformation variable", and is properly measured externally to the system, in the surroundings.
 Pressure–volume work can have either positive or negative sign.
 Pressure–volume work, performed slowly enough, can be made to approach the fictive reversible quasi-static ideal.